kaikalii/kin/readme.md

 ## Types

-Noot is a dynamically-typed language.
+Kin is a dynamically-typed language.

 Each value can have one of 8 types: